Canonical formulation of the plasmon - hard particle scattering process in a quark-gluon plasma: The second moment with respect to color

 According to (\ref{eq:9t}), the expression (\ref{eq:9y}) must be contracted with $\bigl\langle \mathcal{Q}^{ f} \bigr\rangle \bigl\langle \mathcal{Q}^{ c} \bigr\rangle \bigl\langle \mathcal{Q}^{ c^{\prime}} \bigr\rangle$.
 For the first term on the right-hand side of (\ref{eq:9y}) we have the trivial equality

 The contraction with the remaining terms in (\ref{eq:9y}) gives us

 Thus the coefficient before the product $W_{{\bf k}}W_{{\bf k}_{1}}$ in (\ref{eq:9t}) is exactly zero.
-We independently verify this rather unexpected result for the special case $N_{c} = 3$ in Appendix \ref{appendix_D} by directly computing the trace of the product of five matrices $T^{\,a}$.\\ For the trace ${\rm tr} \bigl(T^{\,s}T^{\,e} {\mathcal N}_{{\bf k}_{1}} T^{\,d}{\mathcal N}_{{\bf k}} \bigr)$ in the second term in (\ref{eq:9q}) we get similar result.
-In the end, for the expression in parentheses in the second term in (\ref{eq:9q}), taking into account Sohotsky's formula (\ref{eq:6y}), we obtain finally
+We independently verify this rather unexpected result for the special case $N_{c} = 3$ by directly computing the trace of the product of five matrices $T^{\,a}$.\\ For the trace ${\rm tr} \bigl(T^{\,s}T^{\,e} {\mathcal N}_{{\bf k}_{1}} T^{\,d}{\mathcal N}_{{\bf k}} \bigr)$ in the second term in (\ref{eq:9q}) we get similar result.
+In the end, for the expression in parentheses in the second term in (\ref{eq:9q}), taking into account Sokhotsky's formula (\ref{eq:6y}), we obtain finally

 Let us now consider the traces in the last contribution on the right-hand side of the original equation (\ref{eq:9q}).
 Here in the last trace ${\rm tr} \bigl(T^{\,e} T^{\,d}{\mathcal N}_{{\bf k}} T^{\,s} \bigr)$ in the expression in parentheses, we see a certain asymmetry in the arrangement of the matrix $T^{\,s}$ under the sign of the trace in comparison to the other similar traces.
 Therefore, as a first step, by taking into account the decomposition (\ref{eq:8r}), we transform this trace as follows: